These courses are listed by approved training centres. Please contact them directly regarding payments and availability queries.

 • Supporting independence

-• Standard 4 - Equality and Diversity
+• Standard 4 - Equality, Diversity Inclusion and Human Rights

 • Introduction to the Equality and Diversity Standard